bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

         swarm.parallel_safe(activate_high_level_commander)
         swarm.sequential(hover_sequence)
 ```
-After executing it you will see all copters performing the light check and then each copter take off ,hover and land.This process is repeated for all copters in the swarm.
+After executing it you will see all copters performing the light check and then each copter take off , hover and land.
+This process is repeated for all copters in the swarm.

 # Step 4: Taking off and Landing in Sync
 If you want to take off and land in sync, you can use the `parallel_safe()` method of the `Swarm` class.